 Web Design Industry Statistics

-8. Employment of web developers and digital designers is projected to grow 8 percent from 2019 to 2029, much faster than the average for all occupations.
+8. Employment of web developers and digital designers is projected to grow 23% from 2021 to 2031, much faster than the average for all occupations.
 (U.S. Bureau of Labor Statistics, 2021)

 Modern Web Design Statistics

 11. 94% of first impressions related to your site’s web design.
 (WebFX, 2021)